ruandersMSFT/Compliance/compliance/assurance/assurance-cloud-background-check.md

 Personnel with logical access to the Microsoft 365 U.S. Government Community Cloud, or logical or physical access to the Azure U.S. government offerings, are required to comply with federal government requirements of the FBI's [Criminal Justice Information Services](https://www.fbi.gov/services/cjis) (CJIS), including personnel screening.
 CJIS screening in support of the Microsoft 365 U.S. Government service includes a fingerprint-based criminal background check adjudicated by the CJIS system agency designated adjudicator in [states that have enrolled](https://blogs.office.com/2013/10/23/california-and-microsoft-sign-cjis-security-policy-agreement/) in the Microsoft Online Services CJIS support program.

-## Periodic re-screening
+## Periodic rescreening

-Periodic re-screening and/or additional background checks may be required for certain management, security, or other roles, including employees in roles that require access to customer data (See Cloud Background Check).
+Periodic rescreening and/or additional background checks may be required for certain management, security, or other roles, including employees in roles that require access to customer data (See Cloud Background Check).